z9er/CyberpunkTHING/resources/documents/bg3 research.md

 - [The Slayer - Improved](https://www.nexusmods.com/baldursgate3/mods/8644)

+- [Poor Adventurer (Economy Overhaul)](https://www.nexusmods.com/baldursgate3/mods/3728) would consider it for sure

 # Items

 as a note, would never add something that didn't support all body types, because that's a bad idea